squid-cache/squid-cache.github.io/Features/LogModules.rst

  * '''Goal''': Finish porting Squid2 Log Daemon to Squid3.

- * '''Status''': Done?
+ * '''Status''': Testing and Polishing

- * '''ETA''': 30 June 2008
+ * '''ETA''': 30 July 2008

  * '''Version''': 3.1

- * '''Developer''': AdrianChadd, AmosJeffries
+ * '''Developer''': AdrianChadd (Squid-2), AmosJeffries (Squid-3 port)

 == Squid3 status details ==

  * From AdrianChadd's email to squid-dev: The squid-2 stuff has been committed.
 The squid-3 stuff is a bit out of date but is a direct port from the squid-2 stuff, albeit wrapped up in a basic class interface.
 I'll wait until after Squid-3 is released and stable before committing it in time for Squid-3.1.
-Testing is obviously needed
+Testing is obviously needed.

- * From HenrikNordström's email to squid-dev: Forward porting to Squid-3 should not be very complex, but not likely to start before 3.0 forks from HEAD.
+ * Port updated with patches found by Squid-2 usage testing.
+Structure revised for C++ objects in an API interface with module Instantiations.
+Testing is underway to see if it works to a usable standard.

 == Squid2 information ==